ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/important-dates/index.md

 title: Important dates
 date: 2025-06-13 11:42:04
 ---

+#IMPORTANT!: The deatline for the paper subimission has been extended: 14 Oct 2025!

 # Workshop Deadlines

 Below is the authoritative timeline for all key milestones of the workshop.